An eccentric and charming gem in the Outback

 Back at camp, a quick Google search led me to the shocking truth.
 Amigo had been sentenced to 18 years in prison for the cold-blooded murder of a local woman a few years back.
 He had apparently reached his breaking point after being tormented by local drug addicts for years.
 It's a truly sad story all round.
 ABC news report here: Amigo Castle Murder

-We loved our short visit to the quirky outback town of Lighting Ridge, and will definitely visit again.
+We loved our short visit to the quirky outback town of Lighting Ridge and will definitely visit again.

 If you’ve got this far, wishing everyone a safe, happy, chocolate-filled Easter.